na-na-hi/renget/archive/how2playba.md

 >What does D.U. mean?
 District of Utnapishtim.

+>Where is the AV room?
+(Hanako mission)
+Schale office > Schale theatre room.
+It's bottom left.

 >How long does it take to reach max level
 You can calculate how long it takes [here](https://futottakakka.github.io/bluearchive-expcalc/expcalc.html)